Maynooth Education Forum - 16 June 2017

 - What can we learn from the experiences of other countries?

 - Dr Zelia Gregoriou, University of Cyprus, is a philosopher of education.
-Her research has explored the need to rethink intercultural education with regards to curriculum and pedagogy, policy frames and research methodology.
+Her research explores the need to rethink intercultural education (curriculum and pedagogy, policy frames and research methodology) as decolonial education.
+Towards this end she pursues theoretical, political and performative links between education and philosophical accounts of life and mourning, biopolitics, governmentality, subjectification, subjection and resistance.

 - Prof Irena Kogan, holds a chair in comparative sociology at the University of Mannheim.
 Currently she is co-directing the German part of the Children of Immigrants Longitudinal Survey in Four European Countries, focusing on the intergenerational integration of the children of immigrants in Germany, the Netherlands, Sweden, and the United Kingdom.